You may add a variety of plants with fuzzy leaves and blossoms to your garden.

-It can survive fluctuations in soil types and grows up to 1 to 3 feet under optimal conditions.
+It can survive fluctuations in soil types and grows up to 1 to 3 feet under optimal conditions (30-90 cm).

-Hyacinths are beautiful, oval-shaped flowering plants with scented blooms.
+Hyacinths (Latin name Hyacinthus orientalis) are beautiful, oval-shaped flowering plants with scented blooms.

 Their blooming period is relatively short, after which the plant becomes dormant.
 They are usually grown outdoors but can also be planted inside.